nylnook/nylnook-website/src/documents/en/about.html.md

 Techniques and styles I use are varied: traditional, [digital painting](/en/tag/digital-painting), [vector drawing](/en/tag/vector), photo realistic or fancy [3D renderings](/en/tag/3d).
 And I'm working only with free and open source software ([Krita](https://krita.org/), [Blender](http://www.blender.org/), [Inkscape](http://www.inkscape.org/), [Gimp](http://www.gimp.org/), [Scribus](http://www.scribus.net)...) since years.
 I work as a freelance from home, hosted administratively by my [cooperative](http://www.coodyssee.fr/), with a computer running with Linux, and a Wacom tablet.

-If you are interested, you can download [my portfolio](/img/blog/book-nylnook-web.pdf) to discover more aspects of my work (layouts, diagrams, *etc.*).

 <a name="free-software"></a>
 ## Why free (as in freedom) software ?